 April 2018 saw the start of the CEI’s new project, Nature Network Legacy.

-Nature Network Legacy is a two-year project delivering peatland conservation in the East Ayrshire Coalfield area between April 2018 and March 2020.
-The project will restore peatlands at priority sites and advise and encourage land managers to manage and restore sites.
-Nature Network Legacy will work with local volunteers to survey and monitor peatlands, helping them to gain skills and increase their knowledge of local sites and species; and engage with the community to promote the value of peatlands.
-The project will build on the success of the East Ayrshire Nature Network project (2013 – 2018), which delivered restoration of 479 hectares of peatland at 6 sites in East Ayrshire.
+Nature Network Legacy was a two-year project delivering peatland conservation in the East Ayrshire Coalfield area between April 2018 and March 2020.
+The project restored 133ha peatlands at priority sites and encouraged land managers to manage and restore sites.
+Nature Network Legacy worked with local volunteers to survey and monitor peatlands, helping them to gain skills and increase their knowledge of local sites and species; and engage with the community to promote the value of peatlands.
+The project built build on the success of the East Ayrshire Nature Network project (2013 – 2018), which delivered restoration of 479 hectares of peatland at 6 sites in East Ayrshire.

 High quality peatland restoration has taken place at priority sites in the East Ayrshire Coalfield area, restoring ecosystem function and benefiting people and wildlife.
 Best practice has been promoted widely, facilitating further peatland conservation action.